hantsy/spring6-sandbox/docs/boot-http-service.md

 ```

-The is no changes in `Post` and `Status` class, copy them into shared.
+#### Post and Status Classes
+No modifications are needed for the `Post` and `Status` classes.
+These classes define the structure of a post and its associated status.
+Simply copy them into the shared module.

 ```java
 public record Post(UUID id,